artfulgarfunk/CV/README.md

 ## Skills

 #### Communication/Presentation Ability

-Developed the ability to research complex topics, break them down and present the ideas in easily digested form, without compromising or dumbing down the key issues.
-This skill is imperative to a career in science, and is one which I developed considerably while studying at the University of Liverpool.
+I have the ability to research complex topics, break them down and present the ideas in easily digested form, without compromising or dumbing down the key issues.
+This skill is imperative to a career in science, and is one which I furthered considerably while studying at the University of Liverpool.

 #### Independent Learning and Research
 I'm intensely curious about almost anything, and spend the majority of my spare time reading non-fiction and trying to be gradually less wrong about the world, in particular about how systems come together.

 #### Problem Solving Under Pressure
-At my last job as an AV technician I was frequently put on the spot during an event to both assuage the client and deal with a technical issue, the natue of which was often entirely novel.
+During my last job as an AV technician I was frequently put on the spot during an event to both assuage the client and deal with a technical issue, the natue of which was often entirely novel.
 This developed a good sense for dealing with stressed customers, as well as a confidence in my own ability to rapidly and calmly take stock, prioritise, and take decisive action.

 ## Education